 (25) The permittee acknowledges that the approved work shall not hamper, impede, or otherwise limit the exercise of traditional, customary, or religious practices of Native Hawaiians in the immediate area, to the extent the practices are provided for by the Constitution of the State of Hawaii, and by Hawaii statutory and case law;

-(26) For single-family residential development located on a parcel along the shoreline, the permittee shall file a restrictive covenant with the Bureau of Conveyances (or the assistant registrar of the land court, if the parcel is Land Court property) stipulating that shoreline hardening structures are prohibited;

-(27) For single family residential development exposed to coastal erosion and flooding, the permittee shall record a covenant with the Bureau of Conveyances (or the assistant registrar of the land court, if the parcel is Land Court property) holding the state harmless from any liability, claim, or demand for property damage resulting from the effects of coastal hazards on the property and its improvements;

-(28) The property owner understands and acknowledges the risk associated with ownership of beachfront property along the coast of the Hawaiian Islands such that property may eventually, or suddenly, be lost to coastal erosion or marine inundation.
-When beachfront property recedes seaward and becomes part of the wet beach located seaward of the shoreline or submerged under the ocean, that property becomes part of the public trust; and

 [(26)](29) Other terms and conditions as prescribed by the chairperson.

 (b) Failure to comply with any of these conditions shall render a permit void under the chapter, as determined by the chairperson or board. (c) Deviation from any of the conditions, standards, or criteria provided in this chapter may be considered by the board, only when supported by a satisfactory written justification stating: